Asellus aquaticus: Ecology

-Asellus aquaticus is common throughout the temperate zone, including Europe and Russia.
+Asellus aquaticus is common throughout Europe, extending from Britain, Ireland and France and the Iberian Peninsula in the west, southwards to southern Spain, Italy, Greece and Turkey, eastwards into western Russia, and northwards to Scandinavia, including Norway, Sweden and Finland.
 It is found in rivers, streams and standing water, particularly where there are plenty of stones under which it hides, but it is not found where the water is strongly acidic.
-It is a detritivore.
+It is a detritivore, with a diet including fungi, algae, and leaves, including aquatic plant shoots.

 Asellus aquaticus is relatively tolerant of a range of pollutants and has been used as an indicator of water quality.

 Life cycle and reproduction

 Asellus aquaticus can breed throughout the year, if the temperature is high enough: they do not breed under cold temperatures.
 Maturity can be reached in few months under warm summer temperatures, but maturation may take as much as two years in permanently cold water bodies (e.g., high-latitude or mountain waters).
-Life span varies similarly: from 9 months in South Africa to 20 months in Northern Europe.
+There may be several generations in a single year.
+Breeding males and females are generally larger than the population average, though the size of breeding males and females progressively declines throughout the breeding season, as larger individuals tend to die earlier.
+Once a male has found a mature female, he often holds her for 6–8 days to guard her, as females of the species only copulate and enable the males to fertilize their eggs for a brief window of only 24 hours or less around time they moult.
+This guarding behaviour is more common in large males than smaller ones.
+Larger males will sometimes attempt to displace smaller males who are guarding females.
 Females carry eggs in brood pouches underneath their body.
+Large females have a larger number of eggs, though their individual eggs are the same size as those of smaller females.

+Life span varies depending on region: from 9 months in Southern Europe to 20 months in Northern Europe.

 Aquarium keeping

 Aquarists worldwide are showing increasing interest towards A. aquaticus as a low-maintenance freshwater aquarium pet and tank cleaner.
 While often sold as live food for other fish, some keepers in the US and Germany have started selectively breeding A. aquaticus to be sold as pets, usually from online platforms like eBay.